 Israel’s renowned ‘Start-up’ economy is making the nation an increasingly strong magnet for international investment and attracting top of the range talent to fill key roles, particularly in the leading fields of hi-tech, medical, and healthcare sectors.

 Adding to the attractions is Israel’s ranking as the second ‘freest economy’ in the Middle East and North African region – beaten only by the United Arab Emirates.
-Israel’s location on the Mediterranean’s eastern coast, in the southwest corner of Asia with close proximity to African markets, makes it an ideal launch pad for further expansion.
+Israel’s location on the Mediterranean’s eastern coast, in the southwest corner of Asia with proximity to African markets, makes it an ideal launch pad for further global expansion.

 A well-educated and highly motivated workforce is at the heart of Israel’s economic growth.
 An often-laid-back atmosphere in the business environment nevertheless exists alongside a driven attitude which can accelerate towards urgently ‘getting the job done’.
 Cooperation is encouraged between staff and an often loosely structured hierarchy to achieve results.

 To start with, here are a few tips on taking the right steps and avoiding the pitfalls!